 The Company has historically operated in three reportable segments.
-Operating segments are defined as components of an enterprise for which separate financial information is evaluated regularly by the chief operating decision maker in deciding how to allocate resources and assessing performance.
-The Company's chief operating decision maker ("CODM"), its Chief Executive Officer, allocates resources and assesses performance based upon discrete financial information at the segment level.
+Operating segments are defined as components of an enterprise for which separate financial information is evaluated regularly by the Company's chief operating decision maker ("CODM") in deciding how to allocate resources and assessing performance.
+The CODM, its Chief Executive Officer, allocates resources and assesses performance based upon discrete financial information at the segment level.
 All of our long-lived assets are located in the United States.
 After the divestiture of Vector in September 2021, the Company no longer has the Protein Detection segment.
 The Company has reported the historical results of the Protein Detection business as such discrete financial information evaluated by the CODM for the periods presented included the information for this legacy segment.
-As of June 30, 2022, the Company operated in two reportable segments: Nucleic Acid Production and Biologics Safety Testing.
+As of September 30, 2022, the Company operated intwo reportable segments: Nucleic Acid Production and Biologics Safety Testing.